- How is breast cancer treated?

 Giving radiation in larger doses using fewer treatments is known as hypofractionated radiation therapy.
-This approach was studied in a large group of women who had been treated with BCS and who did not have cancer spread to underarm lymph nodes.
+This approach was studied in a large group of women who had been treated with breast conserving surgery (BCS) and who did not have cancer spread to underarm lymph nodes.

 When compared with giving the radiation over 5 weeks, giving it over only 3 weeks was just as good at keeping the cancer from coming back in the same breast over the first 10 years after treatment.
 Newer approaches now being studied give radiation over an even shorter period of time.
 In one approach, larger doses of radiation are given each day, but the course of radiation is shortened to only 5 days.
 Intraoperative radiation therapy (IORT) is another approach that gives a single large dose of radiation in the operating room right after BCS (before the breast incision is closed).
 IORT requires special equipment and is not widely available.

 3D-conformal radiotherapy: In this technique, the radiation is given with special machines so that it is better aimed at the area where the tumor was.
 This allows more of the healthy breast to be spared.
 Treatments are given twice a day for 5 days.
 Because only part of the breast is treated, this is considered to be a form of accelerated partial breast irradiation.

-Other forms of accelerated partial breast irradiation are described in the section, “Brachytherapy.”
+Other forms of accelerated partial breast irradiation are described below, under “Brachytherapy.”
 It is hoped that these approaches may prove to be at least equal to the current, standard breast irradiation, but few studies have compared these new methods directly to standard radiation therapy.
-It is not known if all of the newer methods will still be as good as standard radiation after many years.
-This is why many doctors still consider them experimental.
+It is not known if all of the newer methods will still be as good as standard radiation after many years, so many doctors still consider them experimental.
 Women who are interested in these approaches may want to ask their doctor about taking part in clinical trials of accelerated breast irradiation now going on.